 "Sei Kodama a good girl, I know, ever since she come to our house," said Mrs. Yoshioka, "and her brother before that will bear word of her goodness.
-She now 21 years of oldness, and plenty far enough along to take good care of herself, but all
+She now 21 years of oldness, and plenty far enough along to take good care of herself, but all this trouble come because she was given position that before was held by a bad un-Christian woman in same glove factory-at least, so we suppose was the reason.

 "This bad woman feel herself so much humiliation over outcome of affair that she goes about telling all the un-Christian people bad stories about this good girl that preoccupied her place.
-Then comés along Japanese yellow newspaper editor with desire to sell more papers, just like American. yellow newspaper man.
+Then comes along Japanese yellow newspaper editor with desire to sell more papers, just like American yellow newspaper man.
 He print stories he hears about poor girl in all innocence, not caring what result may be.